 5.1.
 False imprisonment

-False imprisonment (NRS 200.460) occurs when a person illegally deprives another person of their freedom of movement.
+False imprisonment (NRS 200.460) occurs when you illegally deprive another person of their freedom of movement.
 Holding someone down during an illegal citizen’s arrest could qualify as false imprisonment.

 Committing false imprisonment with use of a deadly weapon is a category B felony, carrying one to six years in Nevada State Prison.
 Otherwise, false imprisonment is a gross misdemeanor, carrying: